TickerSparkInvestor Intelligence

 ▌Private Company·May 22, 2026

 Aldi Is Private.
-Here’s How Retail Investors Can Play It
+Here’s How Investors Can Play It Anyway

 No, Aldi is not publicly traded.
-Retail investors can’t buy Aldi stock directly, so the realistic path is to watch for an IPO, use comparable public grocers, or consider accredited-only private secondary markets if shares ever surface there.
+Retail investors can’t buy Aldi shares directly, so the realistic paths are waiting for an IPO, using private secondary markets if you’re accredited, or looking at public grocery and value-retail proxies.

 Private CompanyPrivate Company